Hair & Scalp Health

 Why results vary

-Larger, standardised trials will help refine protocols and predictability.
+Larger, standardised trials will refine predictability.

 Limitations, safety & sensible expectations